 |This slide was intended to be shown as part of the curriculum for grammar school students in Suffolk County, It was pulled after parents and educators voiced their objections.

 Anti-Police Bias in our Schools

-Schools are increasingly incorporating anti-police material into their curriculums.
-This is occurring in children as young as grammar school.
-Instead of teaching children to trust, and comply with lawful orders from police, children are subjected to a narrative of police being harmful and racist.
+Schools are increasingly incorporating anti-police materials into their curriculums.
+This occurs with children as young as grammar school.
+Instead of teaching children to trust and comply with lawful orders from the police, children are subjected to a narrative of the police being harmful and racist.
 This false and dangerous pedagogy must end before it does serious and lasting harm to our youth.

-Read below to see examples of anti-police bias in our schools and learn how you can stop it by voting in upcoming school board elections on May 18, 2021.
+Read below to see examples of anti-police bias in our schools and learn how you can stop it.

 Smithtown Equity Team Twists Facts to Malign Police

 The following was included in resource material and suggested reading for the Smithtown Central School District Equity Team.
 It addresses talking about "Police Violence" to children.
 This loaded term is often used to describe instances where police officers are justifiably defending their own lives and the lives of others.
 The two cases the material highlights are exactly that.
 In order to askew the facts, the material leaves out important details.
 In the case of Alton Sterling, he was "reaching for the loaded handgun in his pants pocket".
 Both the Lousiana DA and the Justice Department declined to prosecute the officer-involved concluding his actions were "reasonable and justifiable".
 In the case of Philandro Castile, left out is the fact he was high and refused to comply with officers commands not to pull out the gun he was carrying.
 Presenting this material in such a clearly biased manner does damage to the reputation of educators and to the children who trust them to provide a curriculum that is fair and accurate.